Stavudine: Adverse effects

-HLA-B*4001 may be used as a genetic marker to predict which patients will develop stavudine-associated lipodystrophy, to avoid or shorten the duration of stavudine according to a study in Thailand.
+According to a study in Thailand, HLA-B*4001 may be used as a genetic marker to predict which patients will develop stavudine-associated lipodystrophy, to avoid or shorten the duration of stavudine.

-It is still used as first choice in first line therapy in resource poor settings such as in India.
-Only in case of development of peripheral neuropathy or pregnancy is it changed to the next choice, zidovudine.
-Safety and effectiveness of dosage titration was not reported in treatment naive patients.
+It is still used as a first choice in first line therapy in resource poor settings such as in India.
+Only in the case of development of peripheral neuropathy or pregnancy is treatment changed to the next choice, zidovudine.
+The safety and effectiveness of dosage titration was not reported in treatment naive patients.
 It was only reported in those patients with sustained virologic suppression.
-These findings are not generalized to Stavudine used in ART naive patients who have high viral loads.
+These findings are not generalized to stavudine used in ART naive patients who have high viral loads.

-On Monday 30 November 2009, the World Health Organization stated that "[The WHO] recommends that countries phase out the use of Stavudine, or d4T, because of its long-term, irreversible side-effects.
+In November 2009, the World Health Organization (WHO) stated that "[The WHO] recommends that countries phase out the use of stavudine, or d4T, because of its long-term, irreversible side-effects.
 Stavudine is still widely used in first-line therapy in developing countries due to its low cost and widespread availability.
 Zidovudine (AZT) or tenofovir (TDF) are recommended as less toxic and equally effective alternatives."